pnp/PnP-Sites-Core/Core/ProvisioningSchema-2015-08.md

 EnableModeration|xsd:boolean|The EnableModeration flag for the List Instance, optional attribute.
 MinorVersionLimit|xsd:int|The MinorVersionLimit for versions history for the List Instance, optional attribute.
 MaxVersionLimit|xsd:int|The MaxVersionLimit for versions history for the List Instance, optional attribute.
+DraftVersionVisibility|xsd:int|The DraftVersionVisibility for the List Instance, optional attribute.
+The property will be cast to enum DraftVersionVisibility 0 - Reader - Any user who can read items, 1 - Author - Only users who can edit items, 2 - Approver - Only users who can approve items (and the author of the item)
 RemoveExistingContentTypes|xsd:boolean|The RemoveExistingContentTypes flag for the List Instance, optional attribute.
 TemplateFeatureID|GUID|The TemplateFeatureID for the feature on which the List Instance is based, optional attribute.
 ContentTypesEnabled|xsd:boolean|The ContentTypesEnabled flag for the List Instance, optional attribute.